Oceansat-2: Launch

 Oceansat-2 was launched from Satish Dhawan Space Centre, First Launch Pad (FLP) on 23 September 2009, at 06:21 UTC using the Polar Satellite Launch Vehicle (PSLV-C14).
 India successfully launched its 16th remote-sensing satellite Oceansat-2 and six nano European satellites in 1200 seconds.
-The 44.4-metre tall, 230-tonne Indian launch vehicle Polar Satellite Launch Vehicle (PSLV) freed itself from the launch pad at the spaceport and lifted itself up, lugging the 970-kg Oceansat-2 and the six nano satellites all together weighing 20 kg.
+The 44.4 m tall, 230 t Indian launch vehicle Polar Satellite Launch Vehicle (PSLV) freed itself from the launch pad at the spaceport and lifted itself up, lugging the 970 kg Oceansat-2 and the six nano satellites all together weighing 20 kg.

 In copybook style, the launch vehicle first flung out Oceansat-2 at an altitude of 720 km above the Earth in a Sun-synchronous orbit (SSO), followed by the four nano satellites – also called Cubesats – each weighing 1 kg.
 The remaining two, each weighing 8 kg, were attached to the fourth stage.
 Of the six nano satellites, four are from Germany, one is from Switzerland and one from Turkey.
 The seventh is a big one, India's Oceansat-2 weighing 970 kg.
 Soon after the satellites were put into orbit, Indian Space Research Organisation's (ISRO) satellite tracking centres started monitoring them.
 This was the 16th PSLV mission.